OCA/edi/account_invoice_import_invoice2data/README.rst

 This module is an extension of the module *account_invoice_import*: it adds support for regular PDF invoices i.e. PDF invoice that don't have an embedded XML file.
 It uses the `invoice2data library <https://github.com/invoice-x/invoice2data>`_ which takes care of extracting the text of the PDF invoice, find an existing invoice template and execute the invoice template to extract the useful information from the invoice.

+Invoice templates can be stored on the filesystem or in the database.
+The invoice templates stored in the database, can be managed from the Odoo gui.

 To know the full story behind the development of this module, read this `blog post <http://www.akretion.com/blog/akretions-christmas-present-for-the-odoo-community>`_.

 Installation